What is a related business?

 16. Partnerships form an exception to the description of investments as providing passively earned income.
 A charity that becomes a limited partner in a partnership is carrying on a business and is not simply making an investment, even though the charity plays no active role in the business.
 This position is based on the laws governing partnerships.
 10

 17. There are two kinds of related businesses:

-- businesses that are run substantially by volunteers; and
+- businesses that are run substantially by volunteers

 a.
 Businesses run by volunteers

-18. The Income Tax Act defines related businesses as including those businesses that are not related to the charity's objects but which have substantially all those employed in the business serving as unpaid volunteers[Footnote 11].
-As a rule-of-thumb, "substantially all" means 90%.
+18. The Income Tax Act defines related businesses as including those businesses that are not related to the charity's objects but which have substantially all those employed in the business serving as unpaid volunteers.
+11 As a rule-of-thumb, "substantially all" means 90%.